Boyquotes/2D-movement/README.md

 # 2D-movement
-Elegant and clean, 2D top-down and side-scrolling movement in Godot 4.0.stable with GDScript
+Elegant and clean, 2D top-down and side-scrolling movement in Godot 4.0.stable